ntnon/FIND-A-PEP/README.md

 - [X] Remove repeated data in findNames return value
 - [X] Improved fetched datastructure, it now includes pep status and suggestions
 - [X] deploy / host website. https://anton-lr.github.io/kyc/
+- [X] Provide alternative searches when a search yields many results

 v3.3
 - [X] better error handling

-# Front-end version log and development
+## Front-end version log and development
 v1.0
 - [X] display fetched json
 - [X] basic css

 v2.0
 - [x] added an example tag.
-Very few other things changed, front-end wise in this version.
+Very few other things changed, front-end wise, in this version.

 v2.1-2.2
 no front-end updates

 v3.0
 - [X] css grid for main panels
-- [X] make website prettier
+- [X] made website prettier

 v3.1
 - [X] Connected front- and back-end!
-- [X] create seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction.
-And one for viewing errors thrown. - no window for seeing errors.
+- [X] created seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction.
+And one for viewing errors thrown.

 v3.2
-- [X] Provide alternative searches when a search yields too many results
 - [X] color distinction between "PEP" and "not PEP"
 - [X] Improved rendering for suggestions and adapted to new datastructure